5 Steps for a Data-Driven Online Marketing Strategy

 Website design

-Along with the above, digital marketing includes any marketing that reaches customers on electronic devices, such as podcasts, electronic billboards, phone apps, and SMS texts.
+Along with the above, digital marketing includes marketing that reaches customers on electronic devices, such as podcasts, billboards, phone apps, and SMS texts.

 Online marketing spreads brand messaging through images, text, or video to reach users who may resonate with it.
-For some brands, curating an integrated strategy that involves a robust presence with a website, blog, and social media in addition to using a constant stream of targeted ads and email newsletters is needed to draw users to these sites.
-For other brands, such as a popular restaurant, an Instagram post on Sunday night detailing a list of events for the week ahead is enough.
+Sometimes, brands curate an integrated strategy that involves a robust presence with a website, blog, and social media, in addition to using a constant stream of targeted ads and email newsletters to draw users to these sites.
+Other times, an Instagram post on Sunday night detailing a list of events for the week ahead is enough for a night cafe.

-These days, it’s not uncommon for companies to use a multi-prong strategy to reach diverse audiences with multiple channels.
-The data collected from click-through rates (CTRs), purchases, and scrolls helps marketers monitor success and modify their content as necessary.

-Crafting an online marketing strategy that is right for your business or organisation may require some trial and error.
+Crafting an online marketing strategy right for your business or organisation may require trial and error.
 The internet evolves with its users, so big players like Google, Meta, and Amazon continually adjust algorithms and search displays to win your attention.
-Your business’s ability to reach the right audience will likely depend on a keen understanding of demographics and purchasing habits, along with the number of resources you’re willing to put toward capturing that data.
+Your business’s ability to reach the right audience will likely depend on a keen understanding of demographics and purchasing habits and the number of resources you’re willing to put toward capturing that data.

 Companies that benefit most from online marketing tend to have a presence and purpose on the internet.
-For example, clothing brands with international shipping benefit from targeting on Instagram, and localised food or takeaway delivery start-ups can leverage location-based targeting—an email reminder from Dominos about a pizza promotion can boost sales on targeted weeks.
+For example, clothing brands with international shipping benefit from targeting on Instagram, and localised food or grocery delivery start-ups can leverage location-based targeting—an email reminder from Zomato about a dosa promo can boost sales on Friday evenings.

-You can learn essential tools like Google Analytics to turn data into profitable marketing strategies with a Google Digital Marketing and E-Commerce Professional Certificate.
+You can learn essential skills in marketing analytics to turn data into profitable marketing strategies with a Google Digital Marketing & E-commerce Professional Certificate.

 Here’s how to use data to craft an online marketing strategy for your business.

-As with any marketing strategy, it is necessary to cultivate an understanding of your target market.
+As with any marketing strategy, cultivating an understanding of your target market is necessary.
 Based on market research or previous sales data, you can create buyer personas to build fictional representations of your consumer by elaborating on their lifestyle, buying habits, and demographics.

 Place yourself in your imagined customer's shoes.
 Detail how they use the internet by considering these questions, which can form the basis of a survey or focus group: